 1: Make sure your room is comfortable

 Your room needs to be a perfect comfortable palace bedroom.
-Okay maybe not quite, but make sure that things that are obviously going to stop you getting good sleep are removed.
+Okay not quite, but make sure that things that are obviously going to stop you getting good sleep are removed from the room.

 Things like beeping alarm clocks or noisy computers.
 Turn all of this off for the night and you won’t be woken up as much by annoying noises.
 Also make sure that your bed is comfortable.
 Turn your mattress over every week, change your pillowcases every week and use a light pillow spray.